git-loa/CrimePatternsProject/README.md

 1) Population: The total number of people residing in a county.
 2) Population Density: The county's population divided by its area.
 3) Median Age: The middle value of the ages of the county’s population.
+4) Adherent_rate: The total number of religious adherents in a county divided by its total population.
+5) Religion_diversity : The number of religions in a county that are followed by at least 2% of its religious adherents.

 Economic:
-4) Inflation Adjusted Income: The median household income divided by the Consumer Price Index (CPI).
+6) Inflation Adjusted Income: The median household income divided by the Consumer Price Index (CPI).
-5) Poverty Rate: The percentage of the population living below the poverty line.
+7) Poverty Rate: The percentage of the population living below the poverty line.
-6) Unemployment Rate: The percentage of the labor force that is unemployed.
+8) Unemployment Rate: The percentage of the labor force that is unemployed.

 Housing:
-7) House Affordability: The ratio of the median house value to the median household income.
+9) House Affordability: The ratio of the median house value to the median household income.
-8) Mobile Home Ratio: The ratio of the number of mobile homes to the total number of housing units.
+10) Mobile Home Ratio: The ratio of the number of mobile homes to the total number of housing units.
-9) Home Ownership Rate: The proportion of occupied housing units that are owner-occupied.
+11) Home Ownership Rate: The proportion of occupied housing units that are owner-occupied.
-10) Rent Burden: The percentage of people paying more than 35% of their income in rent.
+12) Rent Burden: The percentage of people paying more than 35% of their income in rent.
-11) Vacancy Rate: The ratio of vacant houses to total housing units.
+13) Vacancy Rate: The ratio of vacant houses to total housing units.
-12) Number of Persons per Household: The average number of individuals living in each household.
+14) Number of Persons per Household: The average number of individuals living in each household.
-13) Renter Ratio: The proportion of population that is renting.
+15) Renter Ratio: The proportion of population that is renting.

 Education:
-14) Dropout Rate: One minus the proportion of children attending school.
+16) Dropout Rate: One minus the proportion of children attending school.
-15) Public School Rate: The ratio of children enrolled in public schools to the total number of children.
+17) Public School Rate: The ratio of children enrolled in public schools to the total number of children.
-16) No High School Rate: The fraction of the adult population without a high school diploma relative to the total adult population.
+18) No High School Rate: The fraction of the adult population without a high school diploma relative to the total adult population.

 Health:
-17) Uninsured Rate: The proportion of people without health insurance.
+19) Uninsured Rate: The proportion of people without health insurance.

 Government Expenditure:
-18) Adj Police Budget: The police budget adjusted by the CPI and normalized by the county's population.
+20) Adj Police Budget: The police budget adjusted by the CPI and normalized by the county's population.
-19) Adj Judiciary Budget: The judiciary budget adjusted for CPI and population factors.
+21) Adj Judiciary Budget: The judiciary budget adjusted for CPI and population factors.
-20) Adj Prison Budget: The prison budget adjusted similarly.
+22) Adj Prison Budget: The prison budget adjusted similarly.
-21) Adj Education Budget: The education budget adjusted by CPI and county population.
+23) Adj Education Budget: The education budget adjusted by CPI and county population.
-22) Adj Welfare Budget: The welfare budget adjusted for economic factors.
+24) Adj Welfare Budget: The welfare budget adjusted for economic factors.
-23) Adj Mental Health Budget: The mental health budget adjusted for CPI and population.
+25) Adj Mental Health Budget: The mental health budget adjusted for CPI and population.
-24) Adj Rehab Budget: The rehabilitation budget adjusted accordingly.
+26) Adj Rehab Budget: The rehabilitation budget adjusted accordingly.
-25) Adj Health Budget: The health budget adjusted for CPI and population measures.
+27) Adj Health Budget: The health budget adjusted for CPI and population measures.

 Other:
-26) County Type: A categorical variable indicating whether a county is urban, suburban, or rural.
+28) County Type: A categorical variable indicating whether a county is urban, suburban, or rural.
-27) Clearance Rate: The ratio of cases solved to the total number of cases.
+29) Clearance Rate: The ratio of cases solved to the total number of cases.

 # Data cleaning and imputation
 Many of the datasets have data from a certain year onwards (often from 2010).
 The dataset of government expenditure is missing all data for San Fransisco County.